dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/overview-of-using-controls-in-windows-forms.md

 ---
 title: "Overview of Using Controls"
-description: This article presents and overview of using controls in Windows Forms, including code samples in Visual Basic and C#. ms.date: "03/30/2017"
+description: This article presents an overview of using controls in Windows Forms, including code samples in Visual Basic and C#. ms.date: "03/30/2017"
 dev_langs:
   - "csharp"